-- If you did not have much food or took more insulin - If you had increased or unplanned physical activity - If you skipped a meal
+- Hypoglycaemia can be caused: - If you did not have much food or took more insulin - If you had increased or unplanned physical activity - If you skipped a meal

-9.4 Preventing hypoglycaemia:
+9.4 Preventing hypoglycaemia

-- You can reduce your chances of hypoglycaemia by Checking your blood sugar \ regularly (people with type 1 diabetes may be recommended to check their blood sugar levels 4-8 times daily, based on individual conditions, by their diabetes specialists). - Not skipping meals (people with type 1 diabetes may be recommended to eat small snacks in between meals.
-The need, frequency and portion size of the snack will be determined by their diabetes care specialists). - Taking care before exercising.
-Check your blood sugar level before exercise. - Eat a snack containing carbohydrates (if blood sugar level is normal or low) before you exercise to reduce the risk of hypoglycaemia.
-Your doctor may advise you to take a lower dose of insulin before strenuous activity. - People having low blood sugars during the night time may be recommended bedtime snacks for preventing hypos during sleep by their doctors.
+- You can reduce your chances of hypoglycaemia by checking your blood sugar regularly (people with type 1 diabetes are recommended to check their blood sugar levels 4-8 times daily, based on individual conditions, by their diabetes care specialist). - Do not skip meals (people with type 1 diabetes may be recommended to eat small snacks in between meals.
+The need, frequency and portion size of the snack will be determined by their diabetes care specialists). - Check your blood sugar level before exercise. - Eat a snack containing carbohydrates (if blood sugar level is normal or low) before you exercise to reduce the risk of hypoglycaemia.
+Your doctor may

-^{9.5} Treating severe hypoglycaemia:
+- advise you to take a lower dose of insulin before strenuous activity. - People having low blood sugars during the night time may be recommended bedtime snacks for preventing hypos during sleep by their doctors.

+9.5 Treating hypoglycaemia